SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Abstract

 \section{Abstract}

-We propose Self-Augmented Residual 3D Gaussian Splatting (SA-ResGS), a novel framework to stabilize uncertainty quantification and enhancing uncertainty-aware supervision in next-best-view (NBV) selection for active scene reconstruction.
-SA-ResGS improves both the reliability of uncertainty estimates and their effectiveness for supervision by generating Self-Augmented point clouds (SA-Points) via triangulation between a training view and a rasterized extrapolated view, enabling efficient scene coverage estimation.
-While improving scene coverage through physically guided view selection, SA-ResGS also addresses the challenge of under-supervised Gaussians, exacerbated by sparse and wide-baseline views, by introducing the first residual learning strategy tailored for 3D Gaussian Splatting.
-This targeted supervision enhances gradient flow in high-uncertainty Gaussians by combining uncertainty-driven filtering with dropout- and hard-negative-mining-inspired sampling.
-Our contributions are threefold: (1) a physically grounded view selection strategy that promotes efficient and uniform scene coverage; (2) an uncertainty-aware residual supervision scheme that amplifies learning signals for weakly contributing Gaussians, improving training stability and uncertainty estimation across scenes with diverse camera distributions; (3) an implicit unbiasing of uncertainty quantification as a consequence of constrained view selection and residual supervision, which together mitigate conflicting effects of wide-baseline exploration and sparse-view ambiguity in NBV planning.
-Experiments on active view selection demonstrate that SA-ResGS outperforms state-of-the-art baselines in both reconstruction quality and view selection robustness.
+We propose Self-Augmented Residual 3D Gaussian Splatting, a novel framework for stabilizing uncertainty quantification and enhancing uncertainty-aware supervision in Next-Best-View selection for active scene reconstruction.
+To efficiently estimate scene coverage, SA-ResGS generates geometry-consistent Self-Augmented point clouds (SA-Points) via triangulation between observed training views and rasterized extrapolated views.
+To address the lack of learning signals in underrepresented regions within sparse, wide-baseline settings, we introduce the first skip-connection-inspired residual learning strategy tailored for 3DGS.
+This mechanism amplifies gradient flow to weakly contributing, high-uncertainty Gaussians.
+Our contributions are threefold: (1) a physically grounded, diversified view selection strategy; (2) an uncertainty-aware residual supervision scheme that improves gradient flow and learning stability; and (3) implicitly debiased uncertainty quantification resulting from constrained view selection and residual supervision.
+Experiments on NeRF Synthetic, Mip-NeRF 360, and challenging extended benchmark from Deep Blending and Tanks and Temples demonstrate that SA-ResGS consistently outperforms state-of-the-art competing methods in both reconstruction quality and view selection robustness. \keywords{Active Learning \and 3D Gaussian Splatting \and Next-best-view }